viernes, 16 de diciembre de 1988

 (Pintura del artista georgiano Irakli Nadar)

-But there are those who look against my semblance
+Yet there are those who seek against my semblance

-And beautiful to his silence he has told
+And beautiful, to her silence she has confessed

-that the end of his eternal pain advances
+that the end of her eternal pain draws near,

-I looked for her in my garden among the flowers
+I searched for her in my garden among the flowers

 and the ruins.
-I looked for her in a thousand loves
+I searched for her in a thousand loves,

-and in the traces of each false step.
+and in the traces of every false step.

-I looked for her where I have enough and where I fit
+I searched for her where I am excess and where I belong,

 domingo, 10 de julio de 1988